imtiazUAP/memory-partner/README.md

 # memory-partner
-An application to memories my daily things on nest and nextjs
+An application to memories my daily things built on nestJs and nextJs